 The Disney Studios Tour is a MUST – as are the shows they have during the day (once again, make sure to check the times on the flyer you get when entering the park!)
 My favourite ride in this park was definitely the Rock ‘n Rollercoaster – a coaster that goes from 0 to 57 mph within 2.8 seconds.

-There’s so many good photo opportunities in both parks!
+There are so many good photo opportunities in both parks!
 I brought my DSLR camera on two days.
-At first I was a bit worried to take it with me on rides, but it was no problem at all.
-Even in rollercoasters it was safe for me to put it near my feet.
-If you are going to the park for more than a day, I would recommend getting a photopass.
+At first, I was a bit worried to take it with me on rides, but it was no problem at all.
+Even in rollercoasters, it was safe for me to put it near my feet.
+If you are going to the park for more than a day, I would recommend getting a photo pass.